out0/datalink/README.md

 Python to C++ binding is also performed on byte array level.
 Python np array, string or any type of data is converted into bytes to be sent through the link.
 To avoid memory leaking, the python interpreter is responsible for handling the buffer data.
 We're allocating a new buffer for every message, since we understand that this is much more reliable.

-In a pure TCP local connection, we've achieved 5 Gb/s in C++ and ~4.3 Gb/s in Python which are close numbers.
+In a pure TCP local connection, we've achieved slightly more than 6 GB/s in C++ and Python, sending 1 Megabyte each 1 ms (1 Gigabyte/s or 8 GB/s input)

 Server example in C++ (sending as much data as possible):